Chapter 11. Syntactic Extension

 Section 11.4.
 Compile-time Values and Properties

-When defining sets of dependant macros, it is often convenient to attach information to identifiers in the same compile time environment that the expander uses to record information about variables, keywords, module names, etc. For example, a record-type definition macro, like define-record-type, might need to attach information to the record-type name in the compile-time environment for use in handling child record-type definitions.
+When defining sets of dependent macros, it is often convenient to attach information to identifiers in the same compile time environment that the expander uses to record information about variables, keywords, module names, etc. For example, a record-type definition macro, like define-record-type, might need to attach information to the record-type name in the compile-time environment for use in handling child record-type definitions.

 Chez Scheme provides two mechanisms for attaching information to identifiers in the compile-time environment: compile-time values and compile-time properties.
 A compile-time value is a kind of transformer that can be associated with an identifier via define-syntax, let-syntax, letrec-syntax, and fluid-let-syntax.
 When an identifier is associated with a compile-time value, it cannot also have any other meaning, and an attempt to reference it as an ordinary identifier results in a syntax error.
 A compile-time property, on the other hand, is maintained alongside an existing binding, providing additional information about the binding.
 Properties are ignored when ordinary references to an identifier occur.